tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 <a href="http://msdn.microsoft.com/en-us/library/dn495143.aspx" title="New-AzureDeployment on MSDN">New-AzureDeployment</a> creates a new deployment in the specified slot, using the supplied package URI and the configuration file path.
 I opted to treat warnings as errors because I'd rather clean up warnings immediately.
 Unfortunately this parameter does not support URLs.
 By default the deployment will be started, though there is a -DoNotStart parameter if you do not want this behavior. </div>

 <h3>
-  Wait for all of the instances…
+  Wait for all of the instances...
 </h3>

 <p>